img ><

 Enabling the AI Mode in the Game

-First things first: you’ll need access to the Dragon Jump open playtest.
+If you want to get Dragon Jump on Steam, you’ll need to join the open playtest.
 Just head to the Steam page, click Request Access, and you’ll be granted immediate entry to the game.

 Setting Up the AI Brain

 I’ve put together a short guide on GitHub that walks you through setting up the Python project where your AI logic will live.
-You can either set it up to run directly on your PC or use a Docker container for a more consistent environment (I recommend the Docker one, especially helpful if you want to avoid hardware-related issues).
+You can either set it up to run directly on your PC or use a Docker container for a more consistent environment (I recommend Docker, especially if you want to avoid hardware-related issues).

-The guide might look a bit daunting, but once you’ve gone through it, you’ll should find it pretty straightforward.
-Some of the information in the guide overlaps what’s written in this blog post, but that’s just to make sure nothing gets missed.
+The guide might look a bit daunting, but once you’ve gone through it, you should find it pretty straightforward.
+This blog post won’t duplicate setup details from that guide, so we can keep both docs easier to maintain.

 How the Game Communicates with Your AI